Inside: A collection of some of the best vintage botanical rose illustrations and prints to download for free.

-The rose is probably one of the showiest of flowers and always associated with love.
-As Valentine’s is just around the corner, I thought I would share a collection of beautiful botanical rose prints.
+The rose is probably one of the showiest flowers and is always associated with love.
+Valentine’s is just around the corner, so I thought I would share a collection of beautiful botanical rose prints.

 There are over three hundred species of roses and thousands of cultivars.
 They come in various sizes and colours, from white to yellows and reds.
 Roses are all widely grown for their beauty and fragrance.

 Any of these botanical rose prints would be perfect as they are for a lovely Valentine’s card.
 Or perhaps you want to be more crafty and decoupage something with the roses.
 A gallery wall of these floral prints would look fantastic in any living room.

 The PDF downloaded maps of the United States will be of a higher resolution then the images below.

 The Botanical Rose Prints

-This gorgeous red Jacqueminot Rose is the classic Valentine’s day rose.
-Whether it is given as a single red rose or a in a bunch of a dozen, this is the rose you will likely to receive on Valentine’s day.
+This gorgeous red Jacqueminot Rose is the classic Valentine’s Day rose.
+Whether given as a single red rose or a bunch of a dozen, this is the rose you will likely receive on Valentine’s Day.

 This botanical rose print is from the book “Roses and Rose Culture” printed in 1892 by Thomas B. Jenkins.
 In 1853 France gave us General Jacqueminot, leader of the hybrid perpetuate, the grand, dark, crimson rose, so sturdy ingrowth, rich in bloom and powerful in odour.
 The great half-blown/dusky crimson buds have slept on the bosom of every belle since that day, and they have been sold by the hundred for as many dollars to New York dealers and were retailed, no doubt, for twice that sum.

-Another beautiful rose print from the book “Roses and Rose Culture” printed in 1892 and by Thomas B. Jenkins.
+Another beautiful rose print from the book “Roses and Rose Culture” was printed in 1892 by Thomas B. Jenkins.
 This pink rose is called PERLE DES JARDINS (Tea Rose.)

 “This magnificent rose still retains the foremost position as one of the finest tea roses of this color.
 The color varies from canary to golden yellow, flowers are large and beautifully formed on stiff stems, handsome in every stage and development from the smallest bud to the largest flower.”